A Passover Relationship between Events in the Life and

 3—Second month Passover A.D.
 33

-Todah like if an event was such that death was a real risk, it can count as dying.
+Todah like if an event was such that death was a real risk, it could count as dying.
 Sleep is also linked to death

 E—Exodus 12, so the angel of the LORD passed over.